Brewery Pressure-Rated Vessels FAQ

 ASME code does not allow non-ASME rated vessels to be converted.
 It’s important to note that all ASME-rated vessels must be worked on by a National Board certified repair shop.

-The BA Engineering Subcommittee recommends brewers use an ASME rated tank for any process that requires pressure above 15 psi.
+The BA Maintenance and Engineering Subcommittee recommends brewers use an ASME rated tank for any process that requires pressure above 15 psi.

 Still have questions?
-Post your questions to the BA Engineering Forum to hear from a BA Engineering Subcommittee member.
+Post your questions to the BA Maintenance and Engineering Forum.

 Want to contribute to resources like this?
 Submit your interest to join a BA subcommittee today!